davidcalikes/portfolio-project-one/README.md

 <img src="README_images/hero.png">

+* ### Sticky Navigation Menu

+    * The Sticky Navigation Menu sticks to a fixed position at the top of the screen when a user scrolls past the hero image section.

+    * This feature allows users to access any pages of the site without the requirement of scrolling back to the top of the page.

+    * The Sticky Navigation Menu takes up very little screen space and therefore doesnt obstruct any of the sites content.

+    * This feature is intuitively designed with a recognisable 'burger' style icon and is easily accessible for the user.

 * ### Upcoming Dates Section

     * The Upcoming Dates Section will inform users of the dates, locations and venues of the bands scheduled live performances.